colin1124x/gvm/README.md

 ### Notice

-you must remove the old go install and env setting
+before use `gvm`, you must remove the old golang installation and env setting